-As indicated in the section on Consumer Categories customers' demands on the network are changing and the Pricing Methodology will need to change over time.
+As indicated in the section on Consumer Categories customers' demands on the network are changing and the Pricing Methodology will need to reflect this over time.

-From 1 April 2016 we implemented a new price structure option (Peak/Off Peak/shoulder) to assist in avoiding subsidies between customers with and without new technologies e.g. solar generation, and electric vehicles.
+From 1 April 2016 we implemented a new price structure option (Peak/Off Peak/Shoulder) to assist in avoiding subsidies between customers with and without new technologies e.g. solar generation, and electric vehicles.